AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <br>
 And as you can see, after hitting return, a new prompt line appears and the cursor is waiting for the next command.

 The `date` command didn't require anything else, so it worked just fine by itself, but some other commands require what are known as arguments.
-In these cases the format would be `command` `arguments` (separated by a space).
+In these cases the format would be `command` `argument` (separated by a space).
 Some arguments are optional, and some are mandatory.
-Probably the most common type of argument is which file you want to do something to.
+Probably the most common type of argument is telling *bash* which file you want the command to act on.

 For example, the `head` command prints out the first 10 lines of a file to the terminal, so you need to tell it which file you want it to act on.
 Take for example this regular text file named 'test.txt':
 <center><img src="{{ site.url }}/images/test.txt.png"></center>